 Throughout the course, students will be invited to look at their own research inquiry through these particular lenses.

 - TSD 8215: Varieties of Scholarly Experience (3 Units)

 This course provides a general introduction to research methods, models of research, and research design.
 It includes an overview of the epistemological and ontological foundations of research, a survey of research methods, and the basics of research design.

 Students will reflect on the ways in which the human sciences have addressed very basic philosophical questions that have a profound influence on our research and our everyday existence.
 Students will learn how inquiry questions and values are related to specific methods and research designs.

 - TSD 6526 The Ecology of Ideas (3 Units)

 All inquiry is situated in an ecology of ideas.
 This course will help students identify, siituate and orient themselves in their ecology.
 The course will also address the role of theory in inquiry, and prepare students to develop their own theoretical orientation.

 - TSD 9610: Comprehensive Exam: Essay--Dissertation Literature Review (3 Units)

 This course will focus on writing a literature review for the student's dissertation.
 This literature must be written in such a way that it can be submitted as a publishable article to a journal relevant to the student's interest area.

-- TSD 9611: Comprehensive Exam: Dissertation Research Methodology (3 Units)
+- TSD 9611: Comprehensive Exam: Essay--Dissertation Research Methodology (3 Units)